tidwall/uhasql/README.md

 ## Features

-- Uses the Redis protocol, thus any redis client will work with UhaSQL
 - Fault-tolerant using the Raft Consensus Algorithm
+- Small memory footprint
 - Persists to disk
+- Deterministic TIME() and RANDOM() SQL functions
+- Uses the Redis protocol, thus any redis client will work with UhaSQL